zopefoundation/z3c.preference/src/z3c/preference/README.txt

   ...         description=u"Specifies whether the logo should be displayed.", ...         default=True)

-The interface must be registered for preferenes:
+The interface must be registered for preferences:

   >>> from zope.configuration import xmlconfig
   >>> import zope.preference